-Moore then sought permission from this court to file a second habeas petition in federal court.
+Moore then sought permission from this court to file a second federal habeas petition.
 We allowed him to do so on the basis of 28 U.S.C. § 2244(b)(2)(A), finding that he had made a prima facie showing of entitlement to relief under Atkins sufficient to warrant further exploration of his claim.
-In re Moore,
+In re Moore, 67 Fed.
+Appx.
+252 (5th Cir.
+2003) (table).
+We noted, however, that "the facts surrounding Moore's that

-[i]f a subsequent application for a writ of habeas corpus is filed after filing an initial application, a court may not consider the merits of or grant relief based on the subsequent application unless the application contains sufficient specific facts establishing that . . . the current claims and issues have not been and could not have been presented previously in a timely initial application or in a previously considered application filed under this article or Article 11.07 because the factual or legal basis for the claim was unavailable on the date the applicant filed the previous application
+[i]f a subsequent application for a writ of habeas corpus is filed after filing an initial application, a court may not consider the merits of or grant relief based on the subsequent application unless the application contains sufficient specific facts establishing that: (1) the current claims and issues have not been and could not have been presented previously in a timely initial application or in a previously considered application filed under this article or Article 11.07 because the factual or legal basis for the claim was unavailable on the date the applicant filed the previous application alleged retardation have not been developed, and the parties have presented scant factual or legal grounds for us to assess the procedural default issue" that was raised by the state as a defense.
+Id.